 A team of computer scientists at the University of Southern California (USC) has devised a unique training technique based on a human adversary to help a robot succeed in carrying out basic tasks.

 Stefanos Nikolaidis, assistant professor of computer science, USC, said, “This is the first robot learning effort using adversarial human users.
 If we want them to learn a manipulation task, such as grasping, so they can help people, we need to challenge them.”

 Nikolaidis along with his team have used reinforcement learning, a technique in which artificial intelligence programs “learn” from repeated experimentation.
 As easy and mundane it may sound, the “repeated learning” method is quite challenging due to the amount of training required.
 Robotic systems need to go through a huge number of examples and learn from each of them on how to manipulate an object, just as a human does.

 A case in example is OpenAI’s robotic system that successfully managed in solving a Rubik’s cube.
-For this however, the robot had to undergo a simulated training (equivalent of 10,000 years) – in order to just learn how to manipulate the cube.
+For this, however, the robot had to undergo a simulated training (the equivalent of 10,000 years) – in order to just learn how to manipulate the cube.

-It is also important to consider the progress in robot’s proficiency for mastering a task.
+It is also important to consider the progress in the robot’s proficiency in mastering a task.
 Without extensive training, it can’t pick up an object, manipulate it or effectively handle a different object/task.

 Challenge is necessary to succeed

 The experiment went something like this: in a computer simulation, the robot attempted to grasp an object while a human kept observing this.
 When the robot succeeded in grasping the object, the observing human tried to snatch that object from the robot’s grasp.
 This training helped the robot to understand the difference between a weak grasp and a firm grasp.
 Over a period of time, through repeated training, the robot finally learned how to make it harder for the human to perform the act of snatching.